ansible-collections/overview/removal_from_ansible.rst

 Process
 ~~~~~~~

 #.
-Follow regular process of adding a new collection to Ansible.
+Follow `regular process of adding a new collection to Ansible <https://github.com/ansible-community/ansible-build-data/#adding-a-new-collection>`_.

 Unmaintained collections
 ========================